 Are you already at expert level when it comes to reducing your food waste?
 Then you might like to take a peek at our freezer tricks you need to try.

 Or… maybe you’re not a pro yet and you’re still making common mistakes that could be reversing your good intentions.
 Don’t let it happen to you!
 Check out these common frozen food mistakes.

 Follow this Ultimate Earth Day Food Guide and you’re well on your way to reducing your food waste and making the most of the earth’s beautiful bounty.

 Did we miss anything?
-Share your Earth Day food preservation tips in the comments.
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Share your Earth Day food preservation tips in the comments below and make sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.